deepbsd/deepbsd.github.io/_posts/2021-04-30-Whiptail_Progress_Gauges.markdown

 ## Conclusion

 This is only one beginning.
 I'm sure there are lots more approaches to creating a progress gauge with Whiptail.
+I like the flexibility.
+I like how easily I can adapt it.
 But this approach got me going for today.
 I'm back in business with Whiptail!